-The internet has both particular advantages and disadvantages in terms of accessibility [34].
-For example, its availability 24 hours a day to those with access to the internet makes it a highly accessible medium [129,448].
-Access to the internet continues to increase: more than half the people in Germany use the internet for health information, and the number continues to grow [320].
+The Internet has both particular advantages and disadvantages in terms of accessibility [32].
+For example, its availability 24 hours a day to those with access to the Internet makes it a highly accessible medium [127,462].
+Access to the Internet continues to increase: More than half the people in Germany use the Internet for health information, and the number continues to grow [329].

-The rate of use of the internet by people with chronic diseases may be particularly high.
-Studies in patients attending orthopaedic clinics in Germany, for example, found that up to 70% were using the internet for information about their condition [395,412].
-Over one-third (38%) of patients had visited the internet on the subject of their consultation before they arrived at the clinic [395].
-However, it is not necessary for people to have direct personal access to the internet for them to benefit from health information on the internet: relatives or friends will often search the internet on their behalf, and key communicators such as doctors, self-help groups and journalists routinely use the internet.
-Health information is often shared widely among family members [454].
-In the early years of the World Wide Web there were clear gender differences in terms of access to the internet, and the same is true regarding age and formal education.
-But these differences appear to be getting smaller [34,258].
+The rate of use of the Internet by people with chronic diseases may be particularly high.
+Studies in patients attending orthopaedic clinics in Germany, for example, found that up to 70% were using the Internet for information about their condition [407,424].
+Over one-third (38%) of patients had visited the Internet on the subject of their consultation before they arrived at the clinic [407].
+However, it is not necessary for people to have direct personal access to the Internet for them to benefit from health information on the Internet: Relatives or friends will often search the Internet on their behalf, and key communicators such as doctors, self-help groups and journalists routinely use the Internet.
+Health information is often shared widely among family members [469].
+In the early years of the World Wide Web there were clear gender differences in terms of access to the Internet, and the same is true regarding age and formal education.
+But these differences appear to be getting smaller [32,266].

-For internet use, there are several accessibility issues, including:
+For Internet use, there are several accessibility issues, including

-- Disabilities, particularly (but not only) visual and hearing impairment;
+- disabilities, particularly (but not only) visual and hearing impairment

-- Poor reading skills;
+- poor reading skills

-- Insufficient computer skills;
+- insufficient computer skills

-- Technological capacity (affecting speed and access to multi-media); and
+- technological capacity (affecting speed and access to multi-media)

-- Language (the user's mother tongue).
+- language (the user's mother tongue)

-The Institute ensures that its website meets internationally accepted disability accessibility criteria [525], and the German BITV ("Barrierefreie Informationstechnik-Verordnung") [71].
+The Institute ensures that its website meets internationally accepted disability accessibility criteria [540], and the German Barrier-Free Information Technology Regulation (BITV) [69].
 It will continue to evaluate and optimize the usability of the website, and develop tools that assist with understanding the Institute's information.

-Publishing press releases helps health information content reach people who do not use the internet to look for information about health topics through other media.
+Publishing press releases helps health information content reach people who do not use the Internet to look for information about health topics through other media.